wbettscope/Connect4InProcessing/README.md

 2. Turns alternate between players
   - After one player moves, pass the mouse to the other player to take their turn
 3. If no moves are legal, it's a draw!
 Close the program and start again
-4. If one player lines up four pieces in a row (vertically, horizontally, or diagonally) then they win!
+4. If one player lines up four of their pieces in a row (vertically, horizontally, or diagonally) then they win!
   - The winning pieces will be highlighted and the winner will be displayed in the top row